Note: This page describes the ECS Fargate integration. For EKS Fargate, see the documentation for Datadog’s EKS Fargate integration.

 Datadog’s default CloudWatch crawler polls metrics once every 10 minutes.
 If you need a faster crawl schedule, contact Datadog support for availability.
 Note: There are cost increases involved on the AWS side as CloudWatch bills for API calls.

-Configure the AWS FireLens integration built on Datadog’s Fluent Bit output plugin to connect your FireLens monitored log data to Datadog Logs.
+The AWS FireLens integration built on Datadog’s Fluent Bit output plugin to send logs directly to Datadog

-Enable Fluent Bit in the FireLens log router container in your Fargate task.
+Add the Fluent Bit FireLens log router container in your existing Fargate task.
 For more information about enabling FireLens, see the dedicated AWS Firelens docs.
 For more information about Fargate container definitions, see the AWS docs on Container Definitions.
 AWS recommends that you use the regional Docker image.
 Here is an example snippet of a task definition where the Fluent Bit image is configured:

-Next, in the same Fargate task, define a log configuration with AWS FireLens as the log driver, and with data being output to Fluent Bit.
+Next, in the same Fargate task define a log configuration for the desired containers to ship logs.
+This log configuration should have AWS FireLens as the log driver, and with data being output to Fluent Bit.
 Here is an example snippet of a task definition where the FireLens is the log driver, and it is outputting data to Fluent Bit:

-Note: If your organization is in Datadog EU site, use http-intake.logs.datadoghq.eu for the Host option instead.
-The full list of available parameters is described in the Datadog Fluentbit documentation.
+Note: Set your apikey as well as the Host relative to your respective site http-intake.logs..
+The full list of available parameters is described in the Datadog Fluent Bit documentation.

 For more information about using the awslogs log driver in your task definitions to send container logs to CloudWatch Logs, see Using the awslogs Log Driver.
 This driver collects logs generated by the container and sends them to CloudWatch directly.